gh0stintheshe11/Rust-2D-Game-Engine/README.md

 - Continuously optimizing performance and reliability

 We are excited about the potential of this project and view it as an evolving platform.
 Our passion for game development, Rust, and creating accessible tools drives us to continue improving and expanding the engine.

+> [!NOTE]
+> "Your ego is writing checks your body can't cash".
+Well, I say if your ego never write checks, your body will never know how to cash.
+This project is ambitious and a bit over the head, but it is because it is pushing the limits, that I have learned things I never thought I could.
+I will keep developing this engine as a hobby project. - Lang